It doesnât help that the various (spatial) relations arenât completely defined together in any one place in the documentation.

 The meaning of âvisible thingâ in Inform Many action definitions are akin to Watching is an action applying to one visible thing.

-The choice of the word âvisibleâ in action definitions to distinguish objects anywhere in the universe that the player is allowed to refer to (by way of contrast to those that are merely touchable, or actually carried), is one of the more confusing syntax features of Inform, as in this special context âvisibleâ can sometimes include things which the player cannot see.
+The choice of the word âvisibleâ in action definitions to distinguish objects anywhere in the universe (by way of contrast to those that are merely touchable, or actually carried), is one of the more confusing syntax features of Inform, as in this special context âvisibleâ can sometimes include things which the player cannot see.
 This is compounded by the parallel existence of a visibility relation that also makes use of the adjective âvisibleâ and which has a meaning that is both subtly different and more conventional.
-Any object, whether conventionally visible or not, that is brought âinto scopeâ, as Inform puts it, is a âvisible thingâ in the context of action definitions.
-If this were not the case, the player would not ordinarily (but see discussion of âany (description of objects)â below) be able to invoke actions involving objects that are not physically enclosed by the same room as the player, the latter representing the absolute limits of conventional visibility.
+Any object, whether conventionally visible or not, is a âvisible thingâ in the context of action definitions.
+If this were not the case, the player would not ordinarily be able to invoke actions involving objects that are not physically enclosed by the same room as the player, the latter representing the absolute limits of conventional visibility.

 Likewise the use of the word âthingâ in action definitions to mean âobjectâ- when elsewhere âthingâ means a subgroup of objects that, in the basic world model, are not rooms, directions or regions (see the Kinds tab in the Index of the Inform documentation).

-In summary, in the context of action definitions, and action definitions alone, âvisible thingâ actually means âany object the player is allowed to refer toâ. or, in more technical Inform-speak, âany object in scopeâ
+In summary, in the context of action definitions, and action definitions alone, âvisible thingâ actually means âany objectâ.

-Objects that âcan be seen by the playerâ (and which therefore satisfy the âvisibility relationâ and can be referred to in descriptions and conditions as âvisibleâ objects) are usually âin scopeâ and vice versa, but there are multiple exceptions- for example in the dark, the playerâs possessions are in scope but not visible.
+Objects that âcan be seen by the playerâ- and which therefore satisfy the âvisibility relationâ and can be referred to in descriptions and conditions (as opposed to action definitions) as âvisibleâ objects- are usually âin scopeâ and vice versa, but there are multiple exceptions- for example in the dark, the playerâs possessions are in scope but not visible.

-Note that the use of the qualifier âanyâ applied to objects (or descriptions of objects) appearing in tokens of grammar lines, e.g. â[any door] or [any closed container]â, allows them to override the requirement for âvisible thingsâ to be in scope (or, looked at another way, brings said objects into scope for that particular action).
-'Understand âopen [any closed container] as remote openingâ thereby allows the âremote openingâ action to be invoked on any closed container, in-or-out-of-play, anywhere in the game universe, whether in scope or not.
-Possibly more usefully, [any room], [any adjacent room] etc. therefore allow the player to invoke actions referring to rooms, which are never ordinarily in scope and thus are not ordinarily âvisible thingsâ.
+The qualifier âanyâ applied to objects (or descriptions of objects) appearing in tokens of grammar lines, e.g. â[any door] or [any closed container]â, allows them to override the requirement for such objects be in scope (or, looked at another way, brings said objects into scope for that particular action).
+'Understand âopen [any closed container] as remote openingâ thereby allows the âremote openingâ action to be invoked on any closed container, in-or-out-of-play, anywhere in the game universe, whether in scope or not, as long as remote opening is defined as applying to a âvisible thingâ.
+Possibly more usefully, [any room], [any adjacent room] etc. therefore allow the player to invoke actions referring to rooms, which are never ordinarily in scope.

 Note also that âin playâ has a technical meaning in Inform as an adjective that can be applied to objects, which is that the object in question is enclosed by a room.
 Even objects that by this definition are âout of playâ, such as directions, or other objects created âoff-stageâ or âremoved from playâ to ânowhereâ may be considered âvisible thingsâ in the context of action definitions if the scoping rules decide that they are nevertheless âin scopeâ.
 An âout of playâ object can also be said to âbe nowhereâ and an âin play objectâ to âbe somewhereâ.

-Adjacency A room is adjacent to another room if it is possible to move directly from one to the other either by a mapped direction or through a door (even if the door is currently closed and locked).
+Adjacency A room is adjacent to another room if it is possible to move directly from one to the other by a mapped direction- perhaps surprisingly, 2 rooms connected only by a door (regardless of whether the door is currently open or unlocked) are not adjacent to each other.
 Although the documentation states that adjacency applies only to two rooms, possibly as a bug it also sometimes applies to a room and a door, but that fact probably shouldnât be relied upon.
+As a convenience, the adjective âadjacentâ applies to any room adjacent to the playerâs current location.

 Concealment The definition of concealment (as an adjective) is that a thing is concealed if its holder conceals it.
 The relation of concealment is governed by the verbs â concealsâ or âis concealed byâ through the activity âdeciding the concealed possessionsâ, which by default is an empty rulebook, meaning that nothing is concealed.
 New rules written regarding certain things (such as âMr Darcyâ), or things grouped under a description (such as âa personâ), or even the all-encompassing âsomethingâ, can decide according to any criteria they choose that they conceal any other given thing.
 The potentially concealed thing under consideration when the activity is run is called âthe particular possessionâ.
 An example rule might begin Rule for deciding the concealed possessions of a person who is wearing a cloak:

 Anomalous treatment of concealment invoked by adjective vs. verb If a question regarding concealment is phrased using âconcealedâ as an adjective e.g. âif the pistol is concealedâ or âa list of concealed things in the locationâ the âdeciding the concealed possessionsâ activity is called regarding the holder of e.g. the pistol, or the holder of each of the things in the location in turn, so that only rules in the activity rulebook matching the holder (in the first example, if the holder of the pistol wears a cloak) will be considered.
 However, if the question is phrased as a condition regarding described or specified âconcealer(s)â and with âconcealâ as a verb, e.g. âif Mr Darcy conceals the pistolâ or âif the pistol is concealed by a womanâ âthereby invoking the concealment relation directly- the activity is called (in the first example) regarding Mr Darcy- and if Mr Darcy is wearing a cloak, the above rule will be considered whether or not Mr Darcy holds the pistol.
-If the rule itself does not question whether or not Mr Darcy is actually the holder of the particular possession (the pistol), it may in theory decide he is concealing a pistol that is not even in the same room.
+If the rule itself doesnât ask whether or not Mr Darcy is the holder of the particular possession (the pistol), it may decide he is concealing a pistol that is not even in the same room.
+In this instance the conditions âif Mr Darcy conceals <some distant object>â or âif <some distant object> is concealed by somethingâ will test true, whereas âif <some distant object> is concealedâ will test false, and functionally the concealment will have no effect as the distant object will remain fully visible and interactive.
+EDIT: (This anomaly has been partially corrected in v10- by default (if no spatial relation is specified) a thing must directly hold a thing it conceals, and things cannot conceal things they do not enclose, but âRule for deciding the concealed possessions of Mr Darcy when Mr Darcy encloses the particular possessionâŚâ still leads to the anomaly)

-The simplest way round this potential anomaly is either to always work with the âconcealedâ adjective, or to ensure that rules for deciding the concealed possessions of something can only report a positive decision if the âparticular possessionâ is actually held by the âconcealerâ under consideration.
+The simplest way round this potential anomaly is either to always work with the âconcealedâ adjective, or to ensure that rules for deciding the concealed possessions of something can only report a positive decision if the âparticular possessionâ is actually directly held by the âconcealerâ under consideration.
 A good way to enforce this restriction is to include it in the opening declaration of the rule, e.g. âRule for deciding the concealed possessions of a person (called the concealer) who holds the particular possession when the concealer is wearing a cloak:â

-See also Addendum belowâŚ
+See Addendum belowâŚ